OlehPoberezhnychenko/Customer_Churn_Prediction/README.md

 * **Visualization:** `Seaborn` for statistical graphics and heatmaps.
 * **Automated Reporting:** The script calculates and prints exact financial loss numbers to the console.

+* ## 🚀 How to Run
+1. Clone the repository.
+2. Install dependencies: `pip install pandas matplotlib seaborn`
+3. Run the script: `python churn_analysis.py`

 ## 📂 Project Structure
 ```text
 ├── data/